 As shown in Figure 7, we introduce a data scrambling function within MPTCP and on top of the original MPTCP.
 When an MPTCP communication is started, the use of data scrambling is negotiated.
-It may be done using a flag bit in MP\CAPABLE TCP option.
+It may be done using a flag bit in MP_CAPABLE TCP option.

 Figure 8 shows an overview of data scrambling.
 In the data sending side, an application sends data to MPTCP.
 It is stored in the send socket buffer, and the data scrambling module scrambles it in a byte-by-byte basis.
 The result is stored in the send socket buffer again.
 The data in this buffer is transferred reliably by MPTCP.
 While sending data, MPTCP tries to send the first packet over an MPTCP connection via a subflow that uses a trusted path.
 After that, the data transfer by MPTCP is performed according to its native scheduler.
 We suppose that the distinction of trusted or untrusted path can be done by the IP address of interfaces.
 In the data receiving side, data is transferred through MPTCP without any losses, transmission errors, nor duplications.
 The received in-sequence data is stored in the receive socket buffer.
-After that, the data descrambling module is invoked to restore the scrambled data to the original one.